Skip to content

 What's the latest?

-The project will be phased, and work is expected to start on site in January 2025.
-We are expecting minimal disruption initially for everyone who loves to visit.
+The project will be phased, and work is expected to start on site in January 2025, with minimal disruption initially for everyone who loves to visit.

-As the work ramps up on site, including excavation of the rubble and construction of the replacement car park, the Victoria Road car park and toilets will be closed from May 2025 until around spring 2026.
-For safety reasons during this time the entire work area will be fenced off with no access to the beach through the car park.
+As the work ramps up on site, including excavation and processing of the huge amounts of rubble to construct the subbase for the replacement car park, the Victoria Road car park and toilets will be closed from May 2025 until around spring 2026.
+For safety reasons during this time there will be no access to the beach in the Victoria Road area.

 The car park and toilets at Lifeboat Road will remain open for the duration of the project.
-However, with the car park at Victoria Road being closed the number of car parking spaces across the site will be significantly reduced.
+However, with the car park at Victoria Road being closed the number of car parking spaces will be significantly reduced.

 Here’s just a few of the plans we are currently working on: